Does this section apply to us?

 Under the GDPR, an EEA controller or processor will be able to make a restricted transfer of personal data to the UK if any of the following apply:

-- The EEA controller or processor will be able to make a restricted transfer to the UK if it is covered by an adequacy decision by the European Commission.
+- The EEA controller or processor will be able to make a restricted transfer to the UK if it is covered by an EC adequacy decision.

-- At exit date there may not be an adequacy decision by the European Commission regarding the UK.
-We will keep you updated as to any plans by the UK Government and European Commission regarding an adequacy decision.
+- If we leave the EU without a deal, at exit date there will not be an EC adequacy decision regarding the UK.
+We will keep you updated as to any plans by the UK Government and the EC regarding an adequacy decision.

-- If there is no European Commission adequacy decision in respect of the UK, but the EEA sender has put in place one of the EU GDPR list of appropriate safeguards, the EEA sender will be able to make the transfer to you.
+- If there is no EC adequacy decision regarding the UK, but the EEA sender has put in place one of the EU GDPR list of appropriate safeguards, the EEA sender will be able to make the transfer to you.

 - For most businesses a convenient appropriate safeguard is standard contractual clauses.
-We have an interactive tool to help you decide: Do I need to use standard contractual clauses for transfers from the EEA to the UK?.
-We also have template contracts which you can use:
+We have an interactive tool to help you decide: Do I need to use standard contractual clauses for transfers from the EEA to the UK?
+We also have template contracts you can use:

 A UK regulator makes a request to an EEA counterparty for information about the good standing of an individual who has moved to the UK.
 The EEA regulator is not able to enter into contracts.
 The two regulators could agree to an appropriate administrative arrangement, which would need to be approved by the EEA supervisory authority of the EEA counterparty.